 "...And Demas..."
 (Colossians 4:14b).
 Of the eight team players, Demas is the only one of whom Paul says nothing.
 Could he see what was coming?
 The final word of Paul concerning Demas is also one of the saddest phrases found in Scripture, "For Demas hath forsaken me, having loved this present world..."
-(Il Timothy 4:10).
+(II Timothy 4:10).

 In the work of the Lord our hearts will be broken, but we must continue.
 Don't compromise by condoning a brother's sin, but don't give up praying for the prodigals.
+Remember, it is the Devil's desire to break up God's dream team.
+This is a big reason we need to pray for one another.
+Oh, to be like our Lord who said to Peter, "But I have prayed for thee, that thy faith fail not..."
+(Luke 22:32a).

-Conclusion:
+CONCLUSION:

-In the closing verses of this epistle (Colossians 4: 15-18), the apostle tells the Colossian Christians, in essence, follow the admonition of James, "But be ye doers of the word, and not hearers only..."
+In the closing verses of this epistle (Colossians 4: 15-18), the apostle tells the Colossian Christians, in essence, follow the admonition of James: "But be ye doers of the word, and not hearers only..."
 (James 1:22).
-"And say to Archippus, Take heed to the ministry which thou hast received in the Lord, that thou fulfil it."
-(Colossians 4:17).
+"And say to Archippus, Take heed to the ministry which thou hast received in the Lord, that thou fulfil it" (Colossians 4:17).
 Paul makes the point stronger by adding his own unique signature to this great book.